-Dr. Louis Meuleman is advisor, manager and trainer on (sustainability) governance and metagovernance, public administration reform and sustainability transitions.
-He is Member of the UN Committee of Experts on Public Administration (CEPA) (2018-2021).
+Dr. Louis Meuleman is policy and governance advisor, manager and trainer on (sustainability) governance and metagovernance, public administration reform and sustainability transitions.
+He is Vice chair (2018-19) and Member (2018-2021) of the UN Committee of Experts on Public Administration (CEPA) (2018-2021).
 He works at the European Commission, DG Environment, in Brussels, as coordinator Environmental Implementation Review and European Semester.
 Louis has an MsC in environmental biology and a Phd in public administration and is visiting professor at the Public Governance Institute of the University of Leuven (Belgium), senior fellow at the Center for Governance and Sustainability of the University of Massachusetts Boston (USA) and research associate at the Public Administration & Policy Group of Wageningen University & Research (Netherlands).
 His experience as public manager at subnational, national and European level covers 30 years.
 In addition, he publishes on topical governance challenges and has presented or moderated at various UN conferences, including the 2016 HLPF.

 Being a civil servant, he is currently not involved in advisory/consultancy projects, but as a ‘reflexive practitioner’ he continues to participate in scholarly and other discussions on the quality of governance, sustainable development and impact assessment.